Episodes

 Hear the Word of God to all who truly turn to him.

-Which is why we turn now to Ephesians chapter 2, beginning at verse 1
+Therefore we turn to 1 Corinthians chapter 11 beginning at verse 23

 This is the word of the Lord